raimohanska/ourboard/README.md

 ### Environment variables

+Here's a most likely incomplete list of supported environment variables for the server.
+When developing the application locally, set these variables in `backend/.env` file.

 ```
 DATABASE_URL          Postgres database URL.
 In Heroku, you can just add the PostgreSQL add on and this variable will be correctly set.
 The free one will get you started.
 DATABASE_SSL_ENABLED  Use `true` to use SSL for database connection.
 Recommended.